 - 5.1 The Chief Executive Officer (the CEO) is the Executive Head of the Trust organisation and the Accounting Officer and is ultimately accountable to the ESFA and the Board of Trustees for all RLT Trust activity.
-Accounting officers must be able to assure Parliament, and the public, of high standards of probity in the management of public funds, particularly regularity, propriety and value for money. - 5.2 The CEO should ensure that: - a) The Board of Trustees is provided with financial advice
+Accounting officers must be able to assure Parliament, and the public, of high standards of probity in the management of public funds, particularly regularity, propriety and value for money. - 5.2 The CEO should ensure that: - a) The Board of Trustees is provided with financial advice - b) Proper and adequate financial systems and controls are in place - c) Annual financial statements are prepared for each period ending 31 August and are audited by an independent registered auditor - d) Submit a statement on regularity, propriety, and compliance each year to the ESFA with the audited accounts and demonstrate how the trust has secured value for money. - 5.3 The CEO as accounting officer must have oversight of financial transactions by: - a) ensuring the academy trust's property and assets are under the trustees' control, and measures exist to prevent losses or misuse - b) ensuring bank accounts, financial systems and financial records are operated by more than one person - c) keeping full and accurate accounting records to support their annual accounts - 5.4 When the senior executive leader is planning to leave the trust (for example retirement or resignation), the Board of Trustees should approach their Regional Schools Commissioner (RSC) in advance to discuss their structure and options, including plans for recruitment.

-- b) Proper and adequate financial systems and controls are in place - c) Annual financial statements are prepared for each period ending 31 August and are audited by an independent registered auditor - d) Submit a statement on regularity, propriety, and compliance each year to the ESFA with the audited accounts and demonstrate how the trust has secured value for money. - 5.3 The CEO as accounting officer must have oversight of financial transactions by: - a) ensuring the academy trust's property and assets are under the trustees' control, and measures exist to prevent losses or misuse - b) ensuring bank accounts, financial systems and financial records are operated by more than one person - c) keeping full and accurate accounting records to support their annual accounts - 5.4 When the senior executive leader is planning to leave the trust (for example retirement or resignation), the Board of Trustees should approach their Regional Schools Commissioner (RSC) in advance to discuss their structure and options, including plans for recruitment
+6. The Chief Finance and Operations Officer (CFOO)

-6. The Chief Finance Officer (CFO)
+- 6.1 The CEO delegates most of the day-to-day financial management to the CFO while retaining ultimate responsibility.
+In accordance with the Academy Trust Handbook, the CFO should be employed by the trust, and the trust must obtain prior ESFA approval if it is proposing, to appoint a CFO who will not be an employee. - 6.2 The CFO need not discharge all their duties personally.
+The Trust may employ additional staff or contractors with the relevant skills and knowledge at the appropriate time. - 6.3 The CEO may also delegate financial management of individual academies in the Trust to the Academy principals whilst retaining ultimate responsibility. - 6.4 The Assistant CFO provides support to the CFO in the day-to-day operation of the financial systems and is responsible for ensuring the maintenance of timely and accurate accounting records, budgeting and forecasting and overseeing financial audits, ESFA and other statutory returns.
+To the extent that the CEO has delegated financial management to the relevant Principals of individual academies, the latter are supported in the day-to-day budgeting of the respective academy by the Trust Assistant CFO.

-- 6.1 The CEO delegates most of the day to day financial management to the CFO while retaining ultimate responsibility.
-In accordance with the Academy Trust Handbook, the CFO should be employed by the trust, and the trust must obtain prior ESFA approval if it is proposing, to appoint a CFO who will not be an employee. - 6.2 This role is currently contracted out to SAAF Education and will be reviewed on an annual basis.
-The CFO need not discharge all their duties personally.
-The Trust may employ additional staff or contractors with the relevant skills and knowledge at the appropriate time. - The CEO may also delegate financial management of individual academies in the Trust to the Academy Principals whilst retaining ultimate responsibility. - 6.4 The Finance Manager provides support to the CFO in the day to day operation of the financial systems and is responsible for ensuring the maintenance of timely and accurate accounting records, budgeting and forecasting and overseeing financial audits, ESFA and other statutory returns.
-To the extent that the CEO has delegated financial management to the relevant Principals of individual academies, the latter are supported in the day to day budgeting of the respective academy by the Trust Finance Manager. - 6.5 The CFO and their finance staff must be appropriately qualified and/or experienced.
-Trusts must assess whether the CFO, and others holding key financial posts, should have a business or accountancy qualification and hold membership of a relevant professional body, dependent on the risk, scale and complexity of financial operations.
+6.5 The CFO and their finance staff must be appropriately qualified and/or experienced.
+Trusts must assess whether the CFO, and others holding key financial posts, should have a business or accountancy qualification and hold membership of a relevant professional body, dependent on the risk, scale, and complexity of financial operations.